cessen/ropey/design/design.md

 2. Make it easy for memory allocators to compactly store nodes.
 3. Make it easy for memory allocators to compactly place new nodes in the space vacated by old freed nodes.

-These goals are the reason for the seemingly strange designs of `NodeChildren` and `NodeText`, as well as the strange way that the `MIN_*`/`MAX_*` constants are calculated in `src/tree/mod.rs`.

 To motivate the design a bit, let's explore what a naive implementation of a b-tree rope might look like.
 And for simplicity, let's only track bytes in the rope, not chars or line endings.
-It could be implemented as a single enum, like this:
+It could be implemented as a single `enum`, like this:

 ``` Rust
 enum Node {